A single cut proximal bundle method for stochastic convex composite optimization: Assumptions and two SCPB variants

 We first discuss the roles played by the two index counts $j$ and $k$ used by SCPB.
 First, $j$ counts the total number of iterations/resolvent evaluations performed by SCPB since it is increased by one every time SCPB returns to step 1.
 Second, defining the $k$-th cycle as the iteration indices $j$ lying in

 it immediately follows that $k$ counts the number of cycles generated by SCPB.
-Third, it follows from \eqref{ineq:nk} that $j_k>i_k$, and hence that every cycle contains at least two iteration indices.
-Fourth, step 1 determines two types of iterations depending on whether $j=i_k$ (serious iteration) or $j\in {\cal C}_k\setminus\{i_k\}$ (null iteration).
-Hence, the first iteration of a cycle is a serious one while the others are null ones.
-Fifth, as currently stated, SCPB can be a viewed as a framework since it is not a completely specified algorithm.
-More specifically, SCPB does not specify how to select $j_k$ in step 2.
-Specific choices for $j_k$ will be discussed below before the main theorems describing the convergence rate of SCPB.
+Third, step 1 determines two types of iterations depending on whether $j=j_k$ (serious iteration) or $j\in {\cal C}_k\setminus\{j_k\}$ (null iteration).
+Hence, the last iteration of a cycle is a serious one while the others are null ones.

 We now make several basic remarks about SCPB.
 First, every execution of step 1 involves one resolvent evaluation of $\partial h$, i.e., an evaluation of the point-to-point operator $(I+ \alpha \partial h)^{-1}(\cdot)$ for some $\alpha>0$.
-Second, SCPB generates three sequences of iterates, namely, the sequence of prox centers $\{x_j^c\}$ computed in \eqref{def:xc}, the auxiliary sequence $\{x_j\}$ determined by \eqref{def:xj}, and the sequence $\{y_j\}$ given by \eqref{def:yj}.
+Second, SCPB generates three sequences of iterates, namely, the sequence of prox-centers $\{x_j^c\}$ computed in \eqref{def:xc}, the sequence $\{x_j\}$ determined by \eqref{def:xj}, and the sequence $\{y_j\}$ given by \eqref{def:yj}.
 Third, it follows from \eqref{def:xc} that $x^c_j=x_{j_{k-1}}$ for every $j \in {\cal C}_k$.
-Hence, the prox-center $x^c_j$ remains constant within every cycle and can only change at the beginning of its only serious iteration.
-Fourth, $\{\hat y_k\}$ is the subsequence of $\{y_j\}$ consisting of all last iterates of the cycles generated by SCPB.
-Fifth, the convergence rates described in Theorems \ref{thm:cmplx1} and \ref{thm:cmplx1-1} for SCPB are with respect to the average of the iterates $\hat y_{\lfloor K/2 \rfloor +1}, \ldots,\hat y_K$, namely, the point $\hat y_K^a$ as in \eqref{eq:output}.
-Sixth, it is shown in Lemma \ref{lemfirstserious} (resp., Theorem \ref{thm:cmplx1}(b)) that the expected value of $u_j$ (resp., $\hat u_K^a$) computed in \eqref{def:u} (resp., \eqref{eq:output}) majorizes the expected value of $\phi(y_j)$ (resp., $\phi(\hat y_K^a)$).
+Hence, the prox-center $x^c_j$ remains constant between consecutive iterations within a cycle and (possibly) changes only at the beginning of the first iteration of the following cycle.
+Fourth, $\{\hat y_k\}$ is the subsequence of $\{y_j\}$ consisting of all the last cycle iterates $y_{j_k}$ generated by SCPB.
+Fifth, the convergence rates for the two specific variants of the SCPB scheme described below are with respect to the average of the iterates $\hat y_{\lfloor K/2 \rfloor +1}, \ldots,\hat y_K$, namely, the point $\hat y_K^a$ as in \eqref{eq:output} (see Theorems \ref{thm:main1} and \ref{thm:main2} below).